avarassanchez/tTEscanR/tTEscanR_functions_description.md

 **Parameters:**
 - `dataset_name`: Ensembl species' dataset name.
-- `genome_file`: File name of the full DNA sequence of a genome.
 - `genes_file`: File name of the gene IDs along with their corresponding sequences.
-- `transcripts`: Vector of genes to subset the analyses.
+- `transcripts`: Subset of genes to trimm the dataset.
 - `filter`: Criteria ("canonical" or "length") to select a transcript if several are available for the same gene.
 - `verbose`: Logical, if TRUE, displays information messages.